Bruno Mars discography

 In 2024, Mars recorded a standalone single, "Die with a Smile" with Lady Gaga, which topped both the Billboard Global 200 for eighteen weeks.
 The song topped the US, Canada, Netherlands, New Zealand, and Switzerland charts.
-He also collaborated with Rosé on "Apt.", his second single to top the Billboard Global 200 for twelve weeks.
+He also collaborated with Rosé on "APT.", his second single to top the Billboard Global 200 for twelve weeks.
 It also achieved the top spot in Australia, Germany, New Zealand, and Switzerland.
+Both tracks were certified eight-times Platinum by ARIA and eight and nine times Platinum by MC, respectively.
+His fourth album, The Romantic (2026), reached number one in the US and Canada and top five in the Australia, New Zealand and the UK.
+Its lead single, "I Just Might", peaked at number one in the US, Canada and the Netherlands, while second single "Risk It All" reached number four in the United States and number two in New Zealand.